+Action 2.1.2 Mental Health

+Return to Action Plan

 Acknowledging that mental health (MH) can impact across all forms of vulnerability.
-Forces consider any links to MH as part of their vulnerability assessment, differentiating from other vulnerabilities where possible and ensuring individuals receive appropriate signposting, guidance and care.
+Forces consider any links to MH as part of their vulnerability assessment, differentiating from other vulnerabilities where possible and ensuring individuals receive appropriate signposting, guidance and care

 ORGANISATIONAL IMPACT

 Forces understand their mental health related demand and have developed pathways with partners resulting in greater confidence and capacity within the workforce to deliver an appropriate response to individuals experiencing mental ill health, particularly where this increases their level of vulnerability.

+EXTERNAL IMPACT:

 Victims, vulnerable individuals, and offenders are confident that their mental health needs are recognised and receive an appropriate joined up response with other relevant services such as health increasing trust and legitimacy.

-Objective 1: To understand the mental-health related demand in relation to vulnerability to inform strategic and operational planning Objective 2: To work with partners, especially those in health, to provide a combined safeguarding response to individuals experiencing mental health crisis and vulnerability related harm

-Objective 3: To ensure that all victims and suspects are assessed for mental health and vulnerability and that the most appropriate criminal justice pathways are followed, signposting to services where required
+Objective 1: To understand the mental health related demand in relation to vulnerability to inform strategic and operational planning Objective 2: To work with partners, especially those in health, to provide a combined safeguarding response to individuals experiencing mental health crisis and vulnerability related harm Objective 3: To ensure that all victims and suspects are assessed for mental health and vulnerability and that the most appropriate criminal justice pathways are followed, signposting to services where required What do we mean?

 Forces know the impact of MH related demand on capacity and can use this to inform planning decisions.
+What do we mean?

 Forces work towards developing a joined-up health-led response to MH.
+What do we mean?

 MH is considered throughout the investigation process for both victims and suspects.
+What do we need?

-- Appropriate use of the NPCC MHrelated incident (MHRI) definition - Analysis of MH-related demand to inform workforce planning - Role specific training - Analysis of MHRIs in relation to vulnerabilities
+- Appropriate use of the NPCC MH related incident (MHRI) definition - Analysis of MH related demand to inform workforce planning - Role specific training - Analysis of MHRIs in relation to vulnerabilities What do we need?

-- Clear leadership and governance to establish robust partnership working Agreed approach to policing's role in MHRIs - Effective information sharing agreements in place - Joint problem solving around key issues - Specialist support and advice provided to officers/staff
+- Clear leadership and governance to establish robust partnership working Agreed approach to policing's role in MHRIs - Effective information sharing agreements in place - Joint problem solving around key issues - Specialist support and advice provided to officers/staff What do we need?

-- Consistent and ongoing assessment of victim and suspect MH needs throughout the investigation Established links with other organisations to provide support where needs are identified - Case management decision-making is in line with guidance and policy
+- Consistent and ongoing assessment of victim and suspect MH needs throughout the investigation - Established links with other organisations to provide support where needs are identified - Case management decision-making is in line with guidance and policy Evidence

-- 1.1 The force manages incoming calls, assesses risk and prioritises its response well. - 1.2 The force deploys its resources to respond to victims and incidents in an appropriate manner. - 1.3 The force's crime recording can be trusted. - 1.4 The force carries out a proportionate, thorough, and timely investigation into reported crimes. - 1.5 The force makes sure that it follows national guidance/rules for deciding which outcome code it assigns to each report. - 2.1 The workforce interacts with the public fairly and respectfully. - 3.1 At its core function, the force prioritises the prevention and deterrence of crime, ASB, harm and vulnerability. - 3.2 The force uses partnership-orientated evidence-based problem-solving to reduce and prevent long-term crime, ASB, harm and vulnerability. - 4.2 The force provides an appropriate response to incidents, including those involving vulnerable people. - 5.1 The force has effective oversight of investigations and carries out quality investigations to get the best results for victims. - 6.2 The force provides good-quality safeguarding and support for all vulnerable people.
+How do we know?
+Related PEEL measures - 1.1 The force manages incoming calls, assesses risk and prioritises its response well. - 1.2 The force deploys its resources to respond to victims and incidents in an appropriate manner. - 1.3 The force's crime recording can be trusted. - 1.4 The force carries out a proportionate, thorough, and timely investigation into reported crimes. - 1.5 The force makes sure that it follows national guidance/rules for deciding which outcome code it assigns to each report. - 2.1 The workforce interacts with the public fairly and respectfully. - 3.1 At its core function, the force prioritises the prevention and deterrence of crime, ASB, harm and vulnerability. - 3.2 The force uses partnership-orientated evidence-based problem-solving to reduce and prevent long-term crime, ASB, harm and vulnerability. - 4.2 The force provides an appropriate response to incidents, including those involving vulnerable people. - 5.1 The force has effective oversight of investigations and carries out quality investigations to get the best results for victims - 6.2 The force provides good-quality safeguarding and support for all vulnerable people.
+Useful Links NPCC Mental Health Strategy APP: Mental Health: Mental vulnerability and illness Policing and Mental Health: Picking up the pieces IOPC Learning the Lessons - Mental Health